Independent city (United States)

 In the United States, an independent city is a city that is not in the territory of any county or counties and is considered a primary administrative division of its state.
-Independent cities are classified by the United States Census Bureau as "county equivalents" and may also have similar governmental powers to a consolidated city-county.
+Independent cities are classified by the United States Census Bureau as "county equivalents" and may also have similar governmental powers to a consolidated city-county or a unitary authority.
 However, in the case of a consolidated city-county, a city and a county were merged into a unified jurisdiction in which the county at least nominally exists to this day, whereas an independent city was legally separated from any county or merged with a county that simultaneously ceased to exist even in name.

 Of the 41 independent U.S. cities, 38 are in Virginia, whose state constitution makes them a special case.
 The three independent cities outside Virginia are Baltimore, Maryland; St. Louis, Missouri; and Carson City, Nevada.
+Baltimore is the most populous independent city in the United States.